dockur/macos/readme.md

     CPU_CORES: "4"
   ```

-  Please note that OSX requires the CPU core count to be a power of 2.
+  Please note that macOS requires the CPU core count to always be a power of 2.

 * ### How do I verify if my system supports KVM?